-All Good Things Come from Above for Deep-Sea Coral ReefsNIOZ the Netherlands Institute for Sea Research
+All Good Things Come from Above for Deep-Sea Coral ReefsNIOZ Royal Netherlands Institute for Sea Research

 Scientists from NIOZ Royal Netherlands Institute for Sea Research and the Universities of Aarhus and Galway have demonstrated that this system preserves itself by a remarkable form of ecosystem engineering: the growth of these mounds causes a strong vertical current transporting nutrient-rich water to the corals on the slopes, which in turn enables them to grow.
 The results have been published in the journal Scientific Reports.